 Our work, from the support provided to students each day, to the physical transformation of education and play spaces, is done in partnership with others.
 We believe in the power of teamwork and collaboration.
 We value dialogue and creating environments where our differences are supported and celebrated.
-Your experience as a City Year member will be the most rewarding and powerful when you have a growth mindset and eagerness to learn about yourself, your students, your partners, and the world around us.
+Your experience will be most rewarding when you have a growth mindset to learn about yourself, your students, partners, and the world around us.

-Together, your City Year Boston corps will support more than 10,000 students each day.
-Using practices shared during training and coaching, you will be able to help students develop socio-emotional skills and strengths, become more engaged in learning, and improve their academic abilities.
+Together, your City Year Boston corps will support more than 12,000 students each day.
+Using practices shared during training and coaching, you will be able to help students develop social-emotional skills and strengths, become more engaged in learning, and improve their academic abilities.
 As a tutor, mentor, and role model in a red jacket, you have a great deal of influence on students’ interests and decisions.

 Your year of service will be challenging.
 Outlined below are the ways that City Year Boston will prepare and support you to be an effective agent for change.

-City Year Boston’s Career Services Manager is a full-time role dedicated to helping all AmeriCorps members explore, plan, and prepare for success after their year (or two) of service.
+Our Career Services Manager is a full-time role dedicated to helping all AmeriCorps members explore and plan for success after their year (or two) of service.
 Specifically, the Career Services Manager supports the various mentoring programs available to members, professional networking events such as Comcast Career Day and 18-Minute Networking, access to college and career partners, and one-on-one career planning discussions.